yzchen/Use-of-Shaheen/README.md

     By switching `pool=wlm_pool`(82GB) and `pool=sm_pool`(20.14GB), one can specify pool size for each BB node when in striped case.
 For example, when requesting a buffer with 40GB, with `wlm_pool` only one BB node is needed, but with `sm_pool` will get 2 nodes.

+    It seems users should specify the same project accout to operate on the burst buffer.
+I used new project account to create a persistent burst buffer, but with old project accout, it cannot be deleted.

 6. `cc` and `CC` wrapper on Cray

     `cc` is c wrapper, `CC` is cpp wrapper, as you may change your programming environment(3 PEs totally, PrgEnv-cray, PrgEnv-gnu, PrgEnv-intel), flags inside `cc`/`CC` may differ.